azreco/azreco-tts-python/README.md

 # Usage example:

-python client.py -a audio/example-ru.wav -l ru-RU -i api_user_id -k api_token -o example-ru.json
+python client.py -t text/example-tr.txt -l tr-TR -i api_user_id -k api_token -o example-tr.wav

-In this example the script uploads 'example.wav', transcribes it using our ru-RU speech to text and saves the resulting transcription as 'example.json' when the transcribing process finished.
+In this example the script uploads 'example-tr.txt', synthesizes speech using our tr-TR text-to-speech and saves the resulting audio as 'example-tr.wav' when the synthesizing process finished.

 # How to get user id and token?